Dr Fiona Pringle

-Fiona assists clients in patent and design matters, from filing through to grant, in both New Zealand and Australia.
+Fiona assists clients in patent and design matters, from filing through to grant, in New Zealand, Australia and overseas.

-Fiona acts in all areas of patent and design prosecution in New Zealand and Australia, including in hearings before the Intellectual Property Office of New Zealand (IPONZ) and in opposition proceedings.
-She focuses mainly on the life sciences, biotechnology and pharmaceutical areas, but also has experience with animal health and food and beverage technologies.
+Fiona acts in all areas of patent and design prosecution, including in hearings before the Intellectual Property Office of New Zealand (IPONZ) and in opposition proceedings.
+She also manages patent portfolios for clients based in New Zealand.
+Her focus is mainly on the life sciences, biotechnology and pharmaceutical areas, but Fiona also has experience with animal health and food and beverage technologies.
 In addition, Fiona assists clients with plant variety rights matters.

 Before joining Baldwins in 2005, Fiona was a science policy advisor working in the biotechnology area for a government department.
-She also spent three years as a research scientist at a university in the United States after completing her PhD.
+She also spent three years as a research scientist at a university in the United States after completing her PhD in microbiology.

-Fiona enjoys helping her clients to protect their inventions in New Zealand and Australia.
-She loves being involved at the forefront of technologies and innovations in areas that make a real difference.
+Fiona loves being involved at the forefront of technologies and innovations in areas that make a real difference.

 - Patent filing and examination

 - Animal health

 - Food and beverage